PSP-Arkfive/AdrenalinePlusARK/readme.md

-6.61 Adrenaline
+6.61 Adrenaline+ARK
 ================================================================================

 A software that transforms your PS Vita into a two-in-one device

-What is Adrenaline?
+What is Adrenaline+ARK?
 -------------------
 Adrenaline is a software that modifies the official PSP Emulator using [taiHEN CFW framework](https://github.com/yifanlu/taiHEN) to make it run a PSP 6.61 custom firmware.
 Thanks to the power of taiHEN, Adrenaline can inject custom code into the IPL which allows unsigned code to run at boottime.
+This version of Adrenaline will load ARK-5 CFW.

 How to update
 -------------